Negro Parbellon: the story begins...

 Max and I had some unfinished business to attend to – namely climbing two 6000 metre mountains that we didn’t have time for during the last expedition - Negro Parbellon and Cerro Alto.
 These would be the last two mountains for Max in Argentina and Chile, and successful summits would represent the end of a project that had been ongoing for many years.
 There was a good reason why these were left until the end though – they’re really remote, and it wasn’t exactly clear what our strategy should be to climb them both.
 They face each other, with a valley in between, so it made sense to make a camp in that valley and climb each in turn.
 The problem was that nobody had ever ventured up the valley from Negro to Alto before, and everyone told us that it couldn’t be done.
 WARNING: a spattering of bad language in these videos!
 (Max, not me!)

 We had allowed just three weeks for these climbs and we were anxious to get started having spent weeks pouring over maps and satellite imagery data.
 We had come up with a plan of attack for the two mountains, starting with Negro.
 A friend, Danilo, drove us as far as he could, and we met up with our mule driver, who would take our duffels to our ‘base camp’ – a place called Nacimiento (birthplace of a great river).
 Those of you who have read any of my earlier tales may remember that mule drivers are not top of my list of favourite people.
 When our poor mule arrived, it had a huge gash on one flank, as his companion mule had accidentally raked it with the sharp part of a harness.
-The creature couldn’t continue on such an arduous trek, so a replacement had to be brought up early the following morning.
-Not a good start, but nothing surprises me when it comes to mule drivers!
+The poor creature couldn’t continue on such an arduous trek, so a replacement had to be brought up early the following morning.

 We hiked straight up to 4,300 metres, over a narrow pass, then a descent on the other side of the valley: